Xuloh/jchat/README.md

 ## How to run the client

 - Windows : `./gradlew.bat :jchat-client:run`
-- Windows : `./gradlew :jchat-client:run`
+- Linux : `./gradlew :jchat-client:run`